-Puente students take two consecutive writing classes: ENGL 1A and ENGL 1B) and two counseling courses (COUN 5: College Success and 12C: Career and Life Planning).
+Puente students take two consecutive writing classes (ENGL 1A and ENGL 1B) and two counseling courses (COUN 5: College Success and 12C: Career and Life Planning).
 These classes provide a supportive and stimulating environment for Puente students to build confidence in their writing skills through an exploration of the Chicano/Latino experience.

 Puente students work closely with their Puente counselor both in a counseling class and individually until they graduate.
 Together, they explore career options, develop an academic educational plan, and identify lifetime goals.
 Students will visit public and private university campuses as well as attend an annual Puente student transfer conference.